saadeghi/daisyui/packages/docs/src/routes/(routes)/docs/v5-beta/+page.md

 ### Include and Exclude parts of the library

-Now for the first time, it's possbile to include/exclude specific parts of daisyUI library.
+Now for the first time, it's possible to include/exclude specific parts of daisyUI library.
 For example if you only want to use the "Toggle" component, you can include only the "Toggle" component and exclude everything else!

 <div class="before-after">